MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 ## Account protection assessment type

-Select one of the following assessment types from the **Fraud assessment** dropdown in the left-hand navigation and navigate to the **Scorecard** tab:
+In the left navigation, select one of the following assessment types in the **Fraud assessment** field.
+Then select the **Scorecard** tab.

 - Account Creation
 - Account Login